esmjah/NeuralControl/README.md

 # NeuralControl
-Application of neural networks in control system
+Application of neural networks in control systems